yueh-ai/questions-answers/qa_gen.md

 **2.5. `reasoning_steps`**

 - **Definition:** An explicit, human-written description of the logical steps, calculations, or inferences required to get from the `atomic_facts` to the final `answer`.
-This field is null if no reasoning is needed (i.e., for direct lookups).
+This field is null if no reasoning is needed.
 - **Purpose:** Makes the thought process transparent and allows for evaluation of an AI's reasoning capabilities, separate from its recall ability.

 **2.6. `opinions_from_answer`**